larsvanbraam/vue-transition-component/README.md

 ```

-To setup the transitionIn you can do the following example:
+To setup the transitionIn you could do the following:

 ```js
 ...